blog

 Celebration is a sacred discipline, and one that many cultures miss.

 1. We worry about how we look, so we don’t.
 I’m too old to do this.
 I’m too big.
-I’m too
+I feel awkward.
+People will laugh at me.

 2. We worry whether others are rooting for us so we don’t root for ourselves.